Yqnn/svg-path-editor/README.md

 - Rotate the full path with the **Rotate** button
 - Round all coordinates of the current path with the **Round** button
 - Convert all commands to relative or absolute coordinates with **Convert to relative** or **Convert to absolute** button
+- Reverse the command order with the *Reverse* button
+- Minimise the path length with the *Optimize* button

 ##### Shortcuts:
 - Press **m**, **l**, **v**, **h**, **c**, **s**, **q**, **t**, **a** or **z** to insert a command after the selected one